willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 ## `Try`ing to `Catch` ~~Lightning in a Bottle~~ Exceptions (Java and Friends)
 The most well-known model is the `try/catch` mechanism.
 You throw something and hope someone, somewhere, catches it.

 It’s _easy_ - throw the exception and forget about it - but not simple.
-As Rich Hickey pointed out in his talk "[Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/)", easy means accessible, simple means minimal.
+As Rich Hickey pointed out in his talk "<a class="external" href="https://www.infoq.com/presentations/Simple-Made-Easy/" target="_blank">Simple Made Easy</a>", easy means accessible, simple means minimal.
 Exceptions are neither minimal nor predictable.
 They are easy, until they inevitably _complect_ and create a mess.

 They let you skip instructions, bubble errors up several layers, and bypass normal control flow.
 They’re sugar-coated `goto`s that jump through stack frames instead of lines of code.

 Yes, `try/catch/finally` blocks and RAII (in C++/Java with try-with-resources) can clean things up nicely, but you're still left with a system where it's not obvious what code might throw.
-And don't even get me started on null - [the billion-dollar mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
+And don't even get me started on null - <a class="external" href="https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/" target="_blank">the billion-dollar mistake</a>.
 Every value might be absent, which means every line might throw.
 Sure, coding standards can help limit these kinds of errors, until you realize that Java's standard library liberally uses `null` (e.g., `Map.get`).
 Unless your team is being very cautious, you are vulnerable to unexpected `NullPointerException`s.

 Java attempted to solve the uncertainty around which operations might throw exceptions through checked exceptions, but that just shifted the problem.
 You now have to annotate everything, tracing all possible failure paths and punting the problem upstream.
 Most Java developers end up defaulting to unchecked exceptions anyway, sacrificing safety for sanity.
 Even Robert C. Martin said in Clean Code: